mohamad-supangat/Quote_today/README.md

-# Inuyasha
+# Vampire Knight

-Sesshomaru
+Kaname Kuran

-Be not a fool, I have no such time to waste.
+Sometimes, forgetting is a type of happiness.